How Long Do Monstera Leaves Take To Unfurl?

 If you have ANY kind of issue with the growth rate of your plants the first port of call is to check for pests.
 After that, increase humidity (then light and temperature if there’s still no change).

 I have a post here on increasing humidity, but the easiest way is to buy a humidifier.
-This is the one I recommend:
+I recommend the Levoit one – you can find it on my resources page.

 How to speed up the unfurling rate of Monstera leaves